 Shenzhen is a modern city featuring modern well-managed transport infrastructure and services.
 These transport services include the popular metro system (aka subway), intercity train services, public buses, taxis, ferry, and an international airport.

 Getting around Shenzhen

-The Shenzhen Metro (aka subway) is modern, efficient and cheap.
-You can simply purchase tickets via touchscreen ticket machines (Chinese and English) at the station, fares range from 2 to 7RMB .
-Most of the stations open at 6.30am, and close at 11pm.
-Shenzhen Metro Map in English and Chinese
+The Shenzhen Metro (aka subway) is modern, efficient, cheap and covers most of the city.
+You can simply purchase tickets via touchscreen ticket machines (Chinese and English) at the station, fares range from 2 to 7 RMB.
+Most of the stations open at 6.30 am, and close at 11 pm.

 Getting to/From Shenzhen

-Getting to and from Shenzhen is easy and, with a little forward planning, usually stress free.
-There are numerous ways to reach the city including plane, train and bus.
+Getting to and from Shenzhen is easy and, with a little forward planning, usually stress-free.
+There are numerous ways to reach the city including plane, train, and bus.

 Flying to Shenzhen

 You can fly directly into Shenzhen Bao’an International Airport which is located in Bao’an District.
 The airport is modern and easy to navigate with bi-lingual signage (CN & EN).
 The airport is approx. 1hr 30 mins by bus/car from Futian, the central district of Shenzhen and 30 mins via Metro line 11.